predixdesignsystem/px-flexbox-design/README.md

 `.flex--col--rev` Lays children out vertically in the reverse direction (from bottom-to-top) [must be applied with class *.flex--col*]

+`.flex--wrap` Lays children out horizontally, and wraps children into new rows when necessary.

 #### justify-content

 *Classes to change how children position themsleves within the container's available space.
 Children will position themselves along the axis you specify with flex-direction.*